fizzed/maven-plugins/README.md

         </plugins>
     </build>

-By default this maven plugin does NOT attach to a lifecycle -- since it is essentially a daemon that runs forever.
-Usually, you'll run this in a separate shell and run via:
+By default this will generate a Version.java source file in:

-    mvn fizzed-watcher:run
+    ${project.build.directory}/generated-sources/versionizer

 ## Play (fizzed-play-maven-plugin)